Babesia Symptoms: Key Patterns Patients and Doctors Miss

 What is Babesia?

 Babesia is a malaria-like parasite transmitted by ticks that infects red blood cells.
-In Lyme disease patients, Babesia may be considered when symptoms such as sweats, air hunger, fatigue, chills, and relapsing illness persist.
+In patients with Lyme disease, Babesia may be considered when symptoms such as sweats, air hunger, fatigue, chills, and relapsing illness persist.

 Because Babesia affects red blood cells, patients may develop symptom patterns involving oxygen delivery, exercise tolerance, and cyclical symptom flares that differ from Lyme disease alone.